Elkinmt19/aws-databases-project/projects/ecs-kinesis-timestream/data-producer/README.md

 # <p align="center"> <img src="assets/imgs/ecs_logo.png" width="5%"/> **Data Producer** <img src="assets/imgs/ecs_logo.png" width="5%"/> </p>

-This service was built on top of `Amazon ECS`, its main functionality is to randomly generate events in a time windows that is specify by the user of the application as a parameter.
+This service was built on top of `Amazon ECS`, its main functionality is to generate events randomly in a time window that is specified by the user of the application as a parameter.

 <p align="center">
     <img src="assets/imgs/python_logo.png" width="25%"/>
     <img src="assets/imgs/fastapi_logo.png" width="50%"/>
 </p>

-This application was developed using Python and some of its most popular libraries as `Boto3`, `Faker` and `FastAPI`.
-The data generation is controlled using a simple REST API created using FastAPI framework.
-The data generated is instantly sent to a Kinesis Data Stream for future processing.
+This application has been developed using Python and some of its most popular libraries such as `Boto3`, `Faker` and `FastAPI`.
+Data generation is controlled by a simple REST API created with the FastAPI framework.
+The generated data is instantly sent to a Kinesis Data Stream for further processing.

 ## **Getting Started** :checkered_flag:
 This application can be used in two ways: